odys-z/Anclient/docsphinx/source/starter/client.rst

 * @anclient/semantier,

-the semantics supported protocol layer, and *Semantier* is short for Semantics Tier, a low level js client API for accessing service providen by semantic-jserver.
+the semantics supported protocol layer, and *Semantier* is short for Semantics Tier, a low level js client API for accessing service provided by semantic-jserver.

-Since 0.9.42, it's ported to Typescript, with types for better user experience with support of VS Code Intellisense.
+Since 0.9.42, it's been ported to Typescript, with types for better user experience with support of VS Code Intellisense.

 * @anclient/anreact,